DataShades/ckanext-files/README.md

 Now file can be used normally.
 You can transfer file ownership to someone, stream or modify it.
-Pay attention to ID: completed file has its own unique ID, which is different from ID of the upload.
+Pay attention to ID: completed file has its own unique ID, which is different from ID of the incomplete upload.

 ### JavaScript utilities

-None: ckanext-files does not provide stable CKAN JS modules at the moment.
+Note: ckanext-files does not provide stable CKAN JS modules at the moment.
 Try creating your own widgets and share with us your examples or requirements.
 We'll consider creating and including widgets into ckanext-files if they are generic enough for majority of the users.